gradle/gradle/design-docs/daemon-improvements.md

 This spec is always work in progress.
 It is aimed to help us design the implementation of the daemon fixes.

-# Tasks

-## Daemon should attempt to remove its entry from the registry on JVM exit.

-I'm planning to add another shutdown hook close to the where we create the registryUpdater object.
-I might add a new type DaemonShutdown so that it's easier to see what we're doing and that there are 2 shutdown hooks.
-The hook will execute registryUpdater.stop()

 # Stories

 # All client and daemon reads on the connection should have a timeout.